dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 JSON helper methods send requests to a URI (a web API in the following examples) and process the response:

-* `GetJsonAsync` &ndash; Sends an HTTP GET request and parses the JSON response body to create an object.
+* `GetFromJsonAsync` &ndash; Sends an HTTP GET request and parses the JSON response body to create an object.

   In the following code, the `_todoItems` are displayed by the component.
 The `GetTodoItems` method is triggered when the component is finished rendering ([OnInitializedAsync](xref:blazor/lifecycle#component-initialization-methods)).
 See the sample app for a complete example.